hewz/cordova-plugin-cropcamera/README.md

 #Cordova/ionic Cropped Camera for Android

-This plugin is written to capture images only show in a rect.
+This plugin is written to capture images only shown in a rect.

 ###Install
 ```